Omni Calculator logo

 Caffeine is the most popular psychoactive drug in the world, mostly recognized for its ability to alleviate fatigue.
 It's a chemical compound naturally found in coffee beans, tea leaves, and a few less-known plants: kola nuts, guarana berries, and yerba mate leaves.

-According to the comprehensive review published in 2017 by an international team of scientists led by doctor Jennifer L. Temple,
+According to the comprehensive review published in 2017 by an international team of scientists led by doctor Jennifer L. Temple:

 Caffeine can influence objective and perceived cognitive performance by increasing alertness and wakefulness. (...)
 The impact of caffeine appears to be greater under conditions that would negatively impact performance, such as acute caffeine withdrawal or sleep deprivation.

-Apart from mood elevation, energy boost, and arousal, caffeine has been proven to have a lot of positive influence on health!
+Besides mood elevation, energy boost, and arousal, caffeine has been proven to have a lot of positive influence on health!
 Its moderate consumption (up to 300-400 mg a day) is linked to a lowered risk of:

-• stroke,
+• Stroke;

-• Congestive Heart Disease (CHD),
+• Congestive Heart Disease (CHD);

-• diabetes,
+• Diabetes;

-• Parkinson's disease,
+• Parkinson's disease;

-• Alzheimer's disease,
+• Alzheimer's disease; and

-• and overall mortality!
+• Overall mortality!

 How much caffeine is in a cup of coffee, tea, and energy drinks?

 In coffee, the caffeine content depends on the kind of beans, roasting, and brewing process.
-Similar principle accords to tea: different kinds of tea leaves, growing conditions, processing practices, and brewing techniques have an impact on the energizing properties of the drink.
-Energy drinks and shots, however, need to meet the standards, so you can count on them if you want a really accurate caffeine dosage.
-Check the value on the packaging.
-In the table below, you can find the average caffeine content of different kinds of caffeinated beverages.
-These are the numbers used in the calculator:
+A similar principle applies to tea: different types of tea leaves, growing conditions, processing practices, and brewing techniques have an impact on the energizing properties of the drink.

 Drink type